zainab-nooh/react-state-management-lab/canvas-landing-pages/rds.md

 ![Solution UI](../assets/solution-ui.png)

-In this lab, you'll utilize React’s state management to add and remove team members, track essential resources, and monitor your team's overall readiness.
+In this lab, you'll utilize React's state management to add and remove team members, track essential resources, and monitor your team's overall readiness.
 This isn't just about surviving; it's about making dynamic UI updates and understanding the inner workings of React state through a fun and engaging simulation.

 ## Content